ppothapa/pyICON_EXCLAIM/doc/documentation.rst

 Pyicon is designed to let the user concentrate on the actual derivations and manipulation of output data.
 Therefore many aspects like interpolating and plotting are encapsulated in ready-to-use functions that should facilitate the visualizations of the newly derived data.
 Regarding the computations themselves, ``pyicon`` supports different ``pyicon`` the usage of certain ``pyicon`` libraries like ``numpy`` and also to a lesser degree (for now) ``dask``.
-Many standard derivations for the ocean and some for the atmosphere are already included into ``pyicon``, however the ultimate goal is that users are enabled to easily do their own calculations.
+Many standard derivations for the ocean and some for the atmosphere are already included in ``pyicon``, however, the ultimate goal is that users are enabled to easily do their own calculations.
-In the following, some libraries to do own calculations and some pre-defined calculations are discussed.
+In the following, some libraries do their own calculations and some pre-defined calculations are discussed.

 Numpy computations
 ^^^^^^^^^^^^^^^^^^

 Typically all ``pyicon`` arrays are ``numpy`` arrays.
 Therefore, ``numpy`` is the easiest way of doing calculations within ``pyicon``.
-However, when performance bottle necks arise for very large data sets it might be advisable to use ``dask`` computations instead.
+However, when performance bottlenecks arise for very large data sets it might be advisable to use ``dask`` computations instead.

 Dask computations
 ^^^^^^^^^^^^^^^^^

 The support of ``dask`` in ``pyicon`` is still very experimental.
-A more detailed documentation and examples will thus follow (hopefully) soon.
+More detailed documentation and examples will thus follow (hopefully) soon.

 MPI4py computations
 ^^^^^^^^^^^^^^^^^^^